JetBrains/compose-multiplatform/tutorials/Getting_Started/main.md

 ## What is covered

-In this tutorial we will see how to create simple desktop UI application using Compose UI framework.
+In this tutorial we will create a simple desktop UI application using the Compose UI framework.

 ## Prerequisites

- Compose for Desktop can produce applications for macOS, Linux and Windows platforms, and all those three platforms could be used for running this tutorial.
+ Compose for Desktop can produce applications for macOS, Linux and Windows platforms, and so any of these platforms can be used for this tutorial.

-Following software have to be preinstalled:
+The following software has to be preinstalled:
    * JDK 11 or later
-   * IDEA Community or Ultimate 20.2 or later (other editors could be used, but we assume IDEA in this tutorial)
+   * IntelliJ IDEA Community Edition or Ultimate Edition 20.2 or later (other editors could be used, but we assume you are using IntelliJ IDEA in this tutorial)

 ## Creating a new project

 *TBD: new project wizard*

-Recommended way of building Compose for Desktop projects is using Gradle.
+The recommended way of building Compose for Desktop projects is by using Gradle.
-JetBrains provides a convenient way of building Compose for Desktop project using special Gradle plugin.
+JetBrains provides a simple way of building Compose for Desktop projects using a special Gradle plugin.
 First create a new directory, named `sample`.
 ```shell script
 mkdir sample
 cd sample
 ```

-Create `settings.gradle.kts` as following:
+Create `settings.gradle.kts` as follows:
 ```kotlin
 pluginManagement {
     repositories {